Research Study Volunteers Needed

 Neuroimaging Study #2:

 We are currently looking for participants to under MRI and fNIRS and neuropsychological studies to help us understand traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD).
 Both TBI and PTSD are common in the general population.
 Individuals affected by either of these two conditions can have both neurological and psychological symptoms.
 Some individuals can suffer from a traumatic event that will lead to both TBI and PTSD.
 Individuals with both TBI and PTSD are usually not diagnosed in a timely fashion so the treatment for these conditions is often delayed.
 We think neuroimaging techniques such as MRI and functional near-infrared spectroscopy (fNIRS) can help diagnose these conditions more timely and with better accuracy.
-In this study, we plan to acquire MRI and fNIRS images from patients with TBI, those with PTSD, those with both TBI and PTSD, and healthy control.
-We hope this study will improve our ability to diagnose these conditions with better accuracy and in a timely fashion so that patients can receive appropriate treatments in a timely fashion.
+In this study, we plan to acquire MRI and fNIRS images from patients with TBI, those with PTSD, those with both TBI and PTSD, and healthy controls.
+We hope this study will improve our ability to diagnose these conditions with greater accuracy and in a timely manner, so that patients can receive appropriate treatments.
 If you have suffered traumatic brain injuries and/or have been diagnosed with PTSD, please contact Dr. Hai Sun at hai.sun@rutgers.edu to find out whether you can be enrolled in this study.
 Your time spent in data acquisition will be compensated.